St Kew: Church of St James

 The 15th-century parish church, in the village of St Kew Churchtown, has important stained glass windows, including one depicting the Passion of Christ, which were restored in 2005.
 The windows were the most "memorable" part of Nikolaus Pevsner's visit.
 He also praised the pulpit: "Uncommonly good, Elizabethan, with ornamental panels ... ".
 He notes the carved capitals, the wagon roof, the 15th century font, bench ends, a 15th-century cross-head and the Royal Arms, in stone.
 There is a curious Ogham stone, found in a local farm, in the church.
 According to Charles Henderson, writing in the Cornish Church Guide (1925), the tracery and stonework of some windows at St Kew may have been transferred here from Bodmin Parish Church.
 The dedication was originally to St Docco but in the mid-15th century the patroness of a chapel (St Kewa, Virgin) nearby was transferred to the parish church when the church building was enlarged.
-Two other chapels existed in the parish in the late medieval period, one of St Wenna, and another of St Aldhelm at Chapel Amble (in Cornish: An Heyle 'by the estuary').
+Two other chapels existed in the parish in the late medieval period, one of St Wenna, and another of St Aldhelm at Chapel Amble.
 Edward Benson, the Bishop of Truro reopened the church on 24 July 1883 following a restoration.